 - 1.2.
-The Concert Party Directors take responsibility for: - 1.2.1. the statements in section 3 of the Chairman's Letter relating to the intentions of the Concert Party and to the Company's strategic direction and its repercussions; and - 1.2.2. the information relating to Cayzer Trust and the Concert Party contained in this Part II of this document.
+The Concert Party Directors take responsibility for: - 1.2.1. the statements in section 3 of the Chairman's Letter relating to the intentions of the Concert Party and to the Company's strategic direction and its repercussions; and - 1.2.2. the information (including any expressions of opinion) relating to Cayzer Trust and the Concert Party contained in this Part II of this document.